ericPantarotto/react_ultimateCourse/_notes/notes.md

     const data = res.json();

     setMovies(data['Search']);
-    // console.log(movies); //ERROR: above line is asyncrhonous, so we will get the prev. value of movies console.log(data['Search']); //NOTE: OK
+    // console.log(movies); //ERROR: above line is asynchronous, so we will get the prev. value of movies console.log(data['Search']); //NOTE: OK
   }